Fig77/Javascript-HTML-concept-ARPG/README.md

 ### Built With

-This project was Phaser-3.js, a 2D game framework for making HTML5 games for desktop and mobile.
+This project was built with Phaser-3, a 2D game framework for making HTML5 games for desktop and mobile.

 ## Prerequisites

-- Git
+- Git (
 - Node.js
 - NPM
 - Webpack